Youngpig1998/cp4d-audit-webhook/README.md

 The environment variables include NAMESPACE, CONTAINERNAME, NODENAME, PODIPADDRESS and CONTAINERID.
 The first four environment variables can be specified in your deployment YAML file.
 An example is shown in [here](deploy/example/logwriter.yaml).
 CONTAINERID, however, needs to be shared via a directory path.
-An example is shown in [here](logwriter/writer.sh).
-`More details` [Link here](https://github.ibm.com/PrivateCloud-analytics/zen-dev-test-utils/blob/gh-pages/docs/audit-logging.md#adding-system-environment-variables) in here.
 They will be written to a EmptyDir that will be picked up by the webhook-injected sidecar container later on.